Katori Shrine

 Sanshu Sohonpo Takesato Main Branch

-Purchases can be made from 1 piece of sembei (Japanese rice crackers).
+Our rice crackers (senbei) are available for purchase from a unit of one.
 We have more than 30 flavors available.
-Other than this, we also offer sembei wrapped individually to make it easier to eat, along with gifts and seasonal Japanese sweets.
+Our senbei are individually wrapped to make them easier to eat, and gifts and seasonal Japanese sweets are also available.
 There is an “Inauguration Festival” in mid-April, a “Thanksgiving Festival” in mid-October, and a “Thank You Fair” at the end of June and November.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept